nitad54448/yappari-5-1/README.md

 Overall, the notation is quite straightforward once you become familiar with the conventions used.

 ## Parameters
 On this page you can adjust some parameters of the program.
-The parameters by default are loaded from a configuration file named _yappari_configuration.ini that is located in Documents/Labview data, after a first run of the program.
-You can edit or save a default configuration file, see [Advanced commands](https://github.com/nitad54448/yappari-5-1#advanced-commands) section.
+The parameters by default are loaded from a configuration file named _yappari_configuration.ini that is located in /config folder.
+You can edit or save a default configuration file.

 For reading data the important point to remeber is that the datafile separator _should_ be selected here.
 When reading a MFLI csv file you have probably a _,_ or _;_ separator.
 You need to inspect the data file then select the proper string here.
 For 3 columns, _tabs_ are typically used.
 Note that the separator used here for reading will also be used for exporting the data files.
 By default the separator is set to TAB.